 A. No, there is no “must-play” rule in Advanced Baseball.

 Q. How will conflicts be prevented with the recreational baseball season?

 A. The Advanced Baseball program was designed to complement the recreational baseball

 program.
-Since most games are on Sundays, there will be no conflict with recreational
+Since the games are on Sundays, there will be no conflict with recreational